jeromecho/bloggo/README.md

 Here's the catch.
 By causing useEffect to asynchronously update GLOBAL state via context, I was able to cause not just my HOC to re-render, but my app as a *whole*.
 It seems this was the missing piece, because finally, logged in users continued to access protected routes while unauthenticated users did not.
 This makes sense though - App.tsx is where all my routes are defined, so I guess a re-render of App is necessary in order to once again iterate through every Route in Route and run my HOC again, this time with 'isAuthenticated' equal to a true or false value, rather than null.

-* Safely unescaping rich text editor content -

-## Learnings
+* Safely unescaping rich text editor content - In order to preserve formatting of text typed into the rich text editor, I used innerHTML.
+This came with some security concerns, thus, I escaped the data I stored in the database, then unescaped using a custom helper and a XSS sanitizer - DOMPurify

 ## Creator's Comment

+N/A